OVARC News and Other Info

 Oro Valley Fraternal Order of Police #53

-OVARC will conduct its next "online raffle" on May 13th, 2022.
+OVARC will conduct its next "online raffle" in January.
 An electronic process has been created to allow you to purchase your raffle tickets on-line, and a separate "randomization program" will select a winner.
 For more information and to purchase tickets, click HERE.

 Choosing your next "Contesting Computer".

 Click HERE to read an interesting article about choosing your next

 Repeater Committee Announcements: